What is eye tracking?

 As simple as the concept may be, an enormous amount of research and development has gone into Tobii Dynavox eye trackers to make them work in a simple and unobtrusive way.

-In order for eye tracking to work as accurately as possible, the eye tracker must know more about your eyes.
+For eye tracking to work as accurately as possible, the eye tracker must know more about your eyes.
 That's why you need to do a calibration, when the eye tracker measures how your eyes reflect light.
-The calibration is done by following a point, video, or other graphic element that moves across the screen.
-The calibration data is combined with our unique 3D model of an eye to create an optimal eye tracking experience.
+The calibration is done by following a point or video that moves across the screen.
+The calibration data is combined with our unique 3D model of an eye to create an accurate eye tracking experience.

-There are three ways of clicking when using gaze interaction.
+There are two ways of clicking when using gaze interaction.
 The method available depends on the application you use as well as your abilities:

 For accurate eye tracking, the eye tracker needs to find your pupils (or more precisely, the relationship between the pupils and the glints, or reflections).
 This can be done through either bright or dark pupil tracking.
 Bright pupil tracking works similarly to when you get red eyes when using a camera with a flash.
 By placing the flash, or in this case the illuminators, farther away from the lens you can avoid this.
 This is dark pupil tracking.